JuliaDynamics/DrWatson.jl/docs/src/project.md

 projectname
 ```

+## Including Julia packages/modules in `src`
+Notice that the project initialized by DrWatson does not represent a Julia package.
+It represents a scientific project.
+That being said, it is often the case that you want to develop normal Julia Modules (and perhaps later publish them as packages) inside your project, so that you can later use them in your code with `using ModuleName`.
+The proper way to do this is to initialize Julia packages, using the package manager, inside the `src` folder, using these steps:

+1. Active your project that uses DrWatson.
+2. Change directory to the project's main folder (**important!**).
+3. Go into package mode and initialize a package with the name that you want: `generate src/ModuleName`
+4. `dev` the local path to `ModuleName` using the package manager: `dev src/ModuleName`.
+Notice that this command uses a local path, see [this PR](https://github.com/JuliaLang/Pkg.jl/pull/1215) for more details.
+   * If you don't care do make this module a Julia package, simply delete its `.git` folder: `src/Modulename/.git`.
+   * If you do care about publishing this module as a Julia package, then it is mandatory to keep it as git-repository.
+What we recommend in this case is to ignore `src/Modulename` in your main project's `.gitignore`.

+Now whenever you do `using ModuleName`, the local version will be used.
+This will still work even if you transfer your project to another computer, because the Manifest.toml file stores the local path.

 ## Navigating a Project
 To be able to navigate the project consistently, DrWatson provides the core function
 ```@docs